-- finding ways to stay true to my principles (I still won’t put ad networks on my site) and make money doing something I love.
+- finding ways to stay true to my principles and make money doing something I love.

 5. I fear that the training will be too focused on ads and sponsored gigs.
 Since I’m outside the US, most opportunities don’t apply to me and I was afraid of not being able to take full advantage of the course.
 Are there many “foreigners” in the group?

-This was a question from last year and I can say that I’m also not willing to do ads or sponsored posts right now either (even though I am in the US).
-Ruth gives an overview on ad networks and securing sponsored posts but there is much more focus on affiliate marketing and providing products and services because they generate more authentic content and greater income.
+This was a question from last year and I can say that Ruth gives an overview on ad networks and securing sponsored posts but there is much more focus on affiliate marketing and providing products and services because they generate more authentic content and greater income.